 iptables -Lcommand line to check the UDP port.

-- Agora recommends that you specify the range of ports used by the recording processes.
+- We recommend that you specify the range of ports used by the recording processes.
 Configure a large range for all recording processes (Agora recommends 40000 to 41000 or larger).
-If so, the Recording SDK assigns ports to each recording process within the specified range and avoids port conflicts automatically.
+If so, the On-premise Recording SDK assigns ports to each recording process within the specified range and avoids port conflicts automatically.
 To set the port range, you need to configure the

 - If the

 highUdpPortparameters are not specified, the ports used by the recording processes are at random, which may cause port conflicts.